 Unfortunately, radiation can damage normal tissues near the tumor.
 Side effects depend on how large an area is being treated, what dose is given, and how close the tumor is to sensitive tissues.
 Sensitive tissues are those in which cells normally divide rapidly, such as skin, bone marrow, hair follicles, and the lining of the mouth, esophagus, and intestine.
 Radiation can also damage the ovaries or testes.
 Doctors try to accurately target the radiation therapy to prevent excessive damage to normal cells.

-Symptoms depend on the area receiving radiation and may include fatigue, mouth sores, skin problems (redness, itching, peeling), painful swallowing, lung inflammation (pneumonitis), hepatitis, gastrointestinal problems (nausea, loss of appetite, vomiting, diarrhea), urinary problems (increased frequency, burning with urination), and low blood count.
+Symptoms depend on the area receiving radiation and may include fatigue, mouth sores, skin problems (such as redness, itching, and peeling), painful swallowing, lung inflammation (pneumonitis), hepatitis, gastrointestinal problems (such as nausea, loss of appetite, vomiting, and diarrhea), urinary problems (such as increased frequency and burning during urination).
+People may also have a low blood cell counts, leading to anemia (which causes fatigue and weakness), easy bruising or bleeding, and risk of infections.
 Radiation to head and neck tumors often causes damage to the overlying skin as well as the lining of the mouth and throat.
 Doctors try to identify and treat such symptoms as early as possible so the person remains comfortable and can continue with treatments.
+For example, a variety of drugs can reduce the diarrhea caused by radiation therapy to the abdomen.